GE Oven Parts

 Part Number – WB20K8

 This thermostat control is used to establish and maintain the temperature inside the oven.
-Please remember to disconnect the electrical power source to the oven before making any repair procedures to your appliance.
+Please remember to disconnect the electrical power source to the oven before making any repair procedures or replacing any parts on your appliance.

 Part Number – WB44K5009